 In this field we began looking at classic pathologies such as osteoarthritis joint replacement, osteoporosis bone fractures, and back pain.
-We then expanded into diabetes, looking at neuropathies, also as possible means of early type 2 diabetes diagnosis (Prof Simon Heller); into geriatrics and ENT in relation to the risk of falling (Dr. Jaydip Ray); into the functional assessment of patients with neurodegenerative diseases, such as Amyotrophic Lateral Sclerosis (Prof Chris McDermott); or the functional evaluation of the pelvic floor muscle after parturition, as a predictor of future prolapse and incontinence (Prof Dilly Anumba).
+We then expanded into diabetes, looking at neuropathies, also as possible means of early type 2 diabetes diagnosis (Prof Simon Heller); into geriatrics and ENT in relation to the risk of falling (Dr. Jaydip Ray); into the functional assessment of patients with neurodegenerative diseases, such as Amyotrophic Lateral Sclerosis (Prof Chris McDermott, Tom Jenkins); or Multiple Sclerosis (Dr Siva Nair, Dr David Palin, Prof Basil Sharrak).

 Predictive medicine works very well with children, because the personalisation helps to compensate for differences from adult physiology and pathology: for example, we are working on the detection of abuse bone fractures, and on the risk of bone fracture in obese children.
 We are now doing more work in oncology, first in a contiguous problem (bone fracture in metastatic patients), and more recently with a general oncological problem (stratification of therapy) in collaboration with the CHIC international consortium.